Struct ahash::random_state::RandomState

 pub fn with_seed(key: usize) -> RandomState

-Allows for explicitly setting a seed to used.
+This allows for explicitly setting the seed to be used.

 Note: This method does not require the provided seed to be strong.